Hire and Reward Insurance

 What is class 3 business use car insurance?
 Is it the same as public liability insurance?

-Running a business requires multiple types of insurance policies, with motor insurance being just one part of the total package that protects your company.
+Running a business requires multiple types of insurance policies for different purposes depending on the services you offer, with motor insurance being just one part of the total package that protects your company.

-Class 3 business use car insurance (hire and reward cover) is there to make sure that you are legally entitled to be driving on the road as part of your work.
+Class 3 business insurance is available for all types of vehicles - a van or motorcycle can be covered in the same way as a car and it is there to make sure that you are legally entitled to be driving on the road as part of your work.

 It is an enhanced version of your standard social, domestic and pleasure car insurance that takes into account the greater risk that you present on the road as you use the vehicle for business purposes.